x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### provider

 *Object* *nullable*.
-Provider is information about the party that provides the data contained in the dataset.
+Provider is information about the party that provides the data contained in the data set.
 Provider contains the following fields:

-* id - *string*.
+* id - *String*.
 The id attribute holds the identification of the party.
-* name - *string* *nullable*.
+* name - *String* *nullable*.
 Name is a human-readable name of the party.

 Example: